Style and Culture

 Photonic Materials Devices and Systems.
 This theme includes significant efforts in integrated photonic devices, modules and systems for applications in communications and sensing, femtosecond optics, laser technologies, photonic bandgap fibers and devices, materials fabrication, laser medicine and medical imaging, and millimeter-wave and terahertz devices.

-Nanoscale Science and Engineering.
+Nanoscale Materials, Devices and Systems.
 This theme comprises research in fabricating surface structures at nano scales, nanomagnetics and microphotonics, periodic structures, superconductive materials, and carbon nanotubes.

-Multiscale Bioengineering and Biophysics.
+Biomedical Science and Engineering.
 This theme encompasses thrusts in bio-inspired electronics and neural prostheses; nano- and micro-technologies for understanding and manipulating biological processes at the cellular and molecular level; imaging and computational modeling of disease and neuro-anatomical processes; and communication biophysics, including language, speech, hearing and haptics.

 Research directions are driven bottom-up by the natural interests of individual principal investigators rather than mandated top-down in a centralized fashion.
 The Laboratory’s organization into small, discrete groups allows rapid adaptation and recombination of efforts to exploit new discoveries and to work with a wide variety of collaborating investigators outside of RLE and institutions outside of MIT.